espocrm/documentation/docs/administration/websocket.md

 ## Checking whether it works

 Click F12 to open a browser console.
 See whether there's any error related to WebSocket.
 If you enabled WebSocket in settings, a frontend client will try to connect to WebSocket once a page is loaded.
 If something went wrong, an error will be displayed in the browser console.

+## Config params

+* webSocketDebugMode - bool - `false` - if you run a server (`php websocket.php`) manually from CLI, you will be able to see debug messages in the terminal;
+* webSocketUrl - string - a custom URL for websocket; used only by the client (frontend);
+* webSocketUseSecureServer - bool - `false` - to use SSL w/o a proxy;
+* webSocketZeroMQSubscriberDsn - string - `tcp://127.0.0.1:5555` - an endpoint to bind to for message listening; actual to change when used inside containers;
+* webSocketZeroMQSubmissionDsn - string - `tcp://localhost:5555'` - an endpoint to connect to for message sending; actual to change when used inside containers;
+* webSocketSslCertificateFile
+* webSocketSslCertificateLocalPrivateKey
+* webSocketSslCertificatePassphrase
+* webSocketSslAllowSelfSigned
+* webSocketUseSecureServer